DavidSM64/Diddy-Kong-Racing/README.md

     **a.** Use the `-jN` argument to use `N` number of threads to speed up building.
 For example, if you have a system with 4 cores / 4 threads, you should do `make -j4`.

 ### Building on MacOS
-1. `brew install gcc capstone coreutils`
+1. `brew install gcc coreutils gnu-sed grep make wget`
-2. Put GNU-coreutils `bin` on path using by adding `PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"` to your shell rcfile (or update any GNU-util usage in `Makefile` and `tools/Makefile` to use the `g`-prefixed versions).
+2. Either link the GNU-coreutils, `ggrep`, and `gsed` to get their non-`g`-prefixed versions on the path, or update any GNU-util usage in `Makefile` and `tools/Makefile` to use the `g`-prefixed versions.
-3. Download latest `macos` build of `ido-static-recomp` from [here](https://github.com/decompals/ido-static-recomp/releases/), and add `cp` the binaries to `tools/ido-static-recomp/build5.3/out`.
+3. Download latest `macos` build of `ido-static-recomp` from [here](https://github.com/decompals/ido-static-recomp/releases/), and `cp` or `ln` the binaries to `tools/ido-static-recomp/build5.3/out`.
 4. Take a look at [this gist](https://gist.github.com/tonyspumoni/fc1b4c9217c5f2821a9fc4cbf69b51ef) to see what other updates are needed to get the build to pass, and apply them if they are relevant to your environment.
-You may need to add specific `-I` and `-L` flags to get things like `openssl` and `gcc-12` includes/libs included.
-5. `make` from repository root should work now.
+5. `make` (or `gmake`) from repository root should work now.

 ## Modding
 If you are modifying the code in the repo, then you should add `NON_MATCHING=1` to the make command.